-What is the best way to help alleviate allergies?
+What is the best way to help alleviate springtime allergies?

 There is no better time to work on alleviating allergies than during spring cleaning.
 Allergens tend to lurk around your house, worsening your allergy symptoms.
 We’ve got ten great tips for fighting back against allergies!

 Your first job is to learn which allergens trigger your symptoms.
 Indoor and outdoor allergens are different and therefore require different reactions.
 For indoor allergens like pet hair, dust, and mold, open your windows!
-Sometimes all you need to do is air out your house.
+Sometimes all you need is a little fresh air blowing through your home.
 However, for outdoor allergens like grass or tree pollen, close your windows in order to keep them out.

 Don’t know what’s causing your allergies?
-Check out these common triggers:
+Here are some common triggers for most people:

 - Cat and dog dander